 Following her path of reasoning, I will deconstruct the reinforcement of her fatal mistake claim as it seems to pollute the quest for facts about what really happened with flight MH17.

-First step: shifting blame from Strelkov_info to antikvariat.ru
+First step: shifting blame from Strelkov_info to forum-antikvariat.ru

 As The Interpreter found out, on antikvariat.ru a message was posted on 16:37 EEST, about 15 minutes after the crash, written by a poster named “Margo-Donetsk”.
-This message from Margo appeared with a video of the smoke from the burning remains of the crashed plane, a video also copied by the Strelkov_info dispatch shown in the image above.
+This message from Margo showed up – after a few updates – with a video of the smoke from the burning remains of the crashed plane, a video also copied by the Strelkov_info dispatch shown in the image above.
 Same formulations of the message, same video – the left one in the Strelkov_info dispatch.

 Next step: assert Strelkov himself was the first poster anyway

-Nevertheless, from a discussion on another forum about this Margo-Donetsk posting, and its possible predecessor written by the commander himself, Fitzpatrick concludes from the words from one poster that Strelkov was indeed “the first to report the downing, not Margo.”
+Fitzatrick proofs this from a discussion on another forum about this Margo-Donetsk posting, and its alleged predecessor written by the commander himself.
+Fitzpatrick concludes from the words from one poster that Strelkov was indeed “the first to report the downing, not Margo.”

 Quote: (…) Girkin stated this in Antikvariat.ru, then erased it quickly.